LunarG/gfxreconstruct/tools/convert/README.md

 ```

 ### D3D12 method
-The first D3D12 function of the capture follows.
+For D3D12, the first D3D12 function of the capture follows.
 Of note are the fields `"method"` which identifies the line as D3D12 method
 call, and `"index"` which is a monotonically increasing positive integer
 representing the position of the call in the sequence recorded in the capture.